Coles Group: Coles Myer (1986–2006)

-By the 1980s, Coles primarily operated supermarkets, whilst Myer (Myer Emporium Limited) operated the department store chains Myer and Grace Bros, as well as the Target discount variety store chain in Australia, and fast food restaurant chain Red Rooster (which it acquired in 1981).
-Both Coles and Myer grew throughout Australia through growth and acquisitions, and both independently listed on the Australian Stock Exchange.
+By the 1980s, Coles primarily operated supermarkets, whilst Myer operated the department store chains Myer and Grace Bros, as well as the Target discount variety store chain in Australia, and fast food restaurant chain Red Rooster (which it acquired in 1981).
+Both Coles and Myer grew throughout Australia through growth and acquisitions, and both independently listed on the Australian Securities Exchange.
 In August 1985, the Myer Emporium Ltd and GJ Coles & Coy Ltd merged, becoming the largest ever Australian Corporation.
 The official name change to "Coles Myer Limited" followed in January 1986.
 The U.S. Kmart Corporation continued to hold shareholding in the merged company until Kmart sold its 21.5% stake in November 1994.

 A new head office opened in 1987 at Hawthorn East, Melbourne.
 As of 2022, it remained the head office for Coles Group and associated subsidiaries.

+In September 1993, Coles Myer signed a licence agreement with Brinker International for the Chili's Texas Grill restaurant chain.
+It opened the first Chili's restaurant in August 1994 in Sydney with plans to open up to 50 locations across Australia.
+A second Chili's opened in February 1995.
+Five months later, despite the success of the restaurants, Coles Myer decided to cancel the roll-out to focus on its core businesses.
+It sold the Chili's licence and two existing restaurants to Red Hot Concepts in late 1995.

+The merger of Myer Emporium Ltd had included the Fosseys variety discount chain.
+The previously competing brands of Fosseys and Coles Variety Stores became an integrated entity soon after the merge, but by 1994, they were still using the Fosseys brand for country stores and Coles Variety stores in city/suburban areas.
+Soon after, the Coles Variety Store brand was retired, and all stores converted or closed.

 Bi-Lo was acquired by Coles Myer in 1987.
 It was a major supermarket chain and continued to be owned and operated by Coles Myer in parallel to Coles Supermarkets.
 Bi-Lo was rebranded to Coles from 2007, the last store rebranded in 2017.